crazycode/play-useragentcheck/readme.md

 ### Configuration

-By using properties in `conf/application.conf` the developer has full control over when whether the banner should display or the blocking page.
+By setting properties in `conf/application.conf` the developer can control when the warning banner should display.

-    useragentcheck.block = false
     useragentcheck.minInternetExplorerVersion = 7
     useragentcheck.minOperaVersion = 10
     useragentcheck.minFirefoxVersion = 5